 You can add running totals at the top or bottom of individual columns to keep track of the total value of your collection for that sheet.
 We recommend putting the totals at the top of the columns so that as you add items to your collection at the bottom of the spreadsheet, you will not overwrite the totals functions in that particular cell.

 The fourth option and the best option is to purchase software written explicitly for coin collectors.
 There are many different options for coin cataloging software in the market today.
 Some are free, some are very low-priced ($20-$30), and some are a little bit more expensive.

-What you should look for in coin cataloging software: ease-of-use, intuitively laid out screens, the ability to organize your collections the way you want, downloading of current pricing information and automatically re-valuing your coin collection at current market prices.
+What you should look for in coin cataloging software: ease-of-use, intuitively laid out screens, the ability to organize your collections the way you want, download current pricing information and automatically re-value your coin collection at the current market prices.
 The last and most important feature to look for is a fully functioning trial version or a money-back guarantee if you are not satisfied with your purchase.

-From the collectors that we have talked to over the years, there are three leading developers of coin collecting software.
-They are:
+From the collectors that we have talked to over the years, there are three leading developers of coin collecting software:

 Of course, if you don't know how to protect, preserve and store your coin collection, it may be stolen by thieves or damaged by the environment which can decrease the value of your coin collection by a significant dollar amount.